Texas State vs. UL Monroe NCAA Football Odds, Plays and Insights | November 6, 2021

 UL Monroe Stats and Trends

-- In UL Monroe's eight games this year, it has four wins against the spread.
+- UL Monroe has played eight games, with four wins against the spread.

-- This year, the Warhawks have an against-the-spread record of 3-4 in their seven games as an underdog of 3.5 points or more.
+- The Warhawks have been underdogs by 3.5 points or more seven times this season and are 3-4 ATS in those contests.

-- UL Monroe has eclipsed the over/under in 62.5% of its opportunities this season (five times over eight games with a set point total).
+- UL Monroe has eclipsed the over/under in 62.5% of its opportunities this season (five times in eight games with a set point total).

-- The Warhawks have 11 giveaways this season, while the Bobcats have 11 takeaways .
+- The Warhawks have 11 turnovers this season, equal to the number of takeaways for the Bobcats.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.